• Skip to primary navigation

 What Is flat iron steak?

 Flat iron steak is a thin lean steak cut from the shoulder portion, and it’s less expensive than some other cuts.
 As always, I recommend grass-fed beef.
-It’s healthier and contains more nutrients than its grain-fed counterpart.
+It’s better for you and contains more nutrients than its grain-fed counterpart.

 finished meal on a plate